-Yes—and it’s easy!“Chitting,” also known as green-sprouting or sun-sprouting, is the process whereby seed potatoes are exposed to sunlight and form a hard green sprout.
+Yes—and it’s easy!“Chitting,” also known as green-sprouting is the process whereby seed potatoes are exposed to light and form hard green sprouts.
 This process gives the potato a head start when it comes time to put them in the soil.
 The formation of sprouts that happen during the chitting process will help encourage a strong start to your EarthApples crop.
 This means you could be eating delicious fresh potatoes about two to three weeks earlier than normal.

 Yes!
-EarthApples seed potatoes are surprisingly easy to grow in a garden or on a balcony.
-The main thing is that, like any vegetable, the potato gets what it needs to produce a nice crop.
-You get out of them what you put in, its as simple as that.
-This means starting with good soil or growing medium, planting inspected and certified EarthApples seed potatoes, adding the proper fertilizer as needed, giving the plant enough sunlight, and keeping the plants watered.
+EarthApples seed potatoes are surprisingly easy to grow.
+The main thing is that, like any vegetable, the potato plants get what they need to produce a nice crop.
+You get out of them what you put in.
+This means starting with good soil or growing medium, planting inspected and certified seed potatoes, adding the proper nutrients as needed, giving the plant enough sunlight, and keeping the plants watered.
 By following these simple guidelines you will greatly increase the success of your crop.
 For more information on growing instructions and organic growing tips, please visit How to Grow

 ‘Seed’ potato refers to potatoes that are certified and grown with the purpose of being re-planted.
 Firstly, store bought potatoes are often treated with a sprout-inhibitor that prevents the potatoes from producing sprouts when lying on the store shelf.
-If you were to plant one of these potatoes, chances are you would get a lousy crop or no crop at all.
-Secondly, seed potatoes are certified by the Canadian Food Inspection Agency (CFIA) to be disease and virus free (issues that can only affect the performance of the plant and tubers and has no consequences for human health).
-EarthApples seed potatoes are Certified and disease free.
-This means that the potatoes you plant are certified to strict standards of quality so you can be assured that you are not introducing pathogens into the soil that will ruin your soil for future crops.
-This also means that the plant coming from the seed potato will be strong and vigorous and ensure a nice healthy crop of potatoes.
+If you were to plant one of these potatoes chances are you would get a lousy crop or no crop at all.
+Secondly, seed potatoes are inspected for quality by inspecting authorities and are certified to be disease and virus free (issues that can only affect the performance of the plant and tubers and has no consequences for human health).
+You should always plant quality certified seed potatoes!

 Absolutely!
 EarthApples are ideally suited for organic growing purposes.
-Many of the varieties we offer are bred to be resistant to common pests and diseases that would have required treatment with chemicals in the past.
-EarthApples are usually ripe and ready for harvest earlier in the season which means that the plant avoids problems form outside pathogens that could creep into the crop later in the season.
+Many of the varieties we offer are good against common pests and diseases that would have required treatment with chemicals in the past.
 However growing organic does require a bit of extra attention.
 For tips on growing potatoes organically, please visit our Growing Organic section on the How to Grow page.

-Most likely this is a form of common scab which leaves brown scabby looking wounds on the surface of the potatoes skin.
-Scab is a soil borne disease caused by a bacteria-like organism in the dirt that affects the potato tubers and stems.
+Common scab is soil-borne and caused by a bacteria-like organism in the dirt that affects the potato tubers and stems.
 This is more a looks problem than anything else because the potato is still safe to eat.
 To help reduce or prevent scab, avoid highly organic soil types and fertilizers such as manure that have high organic content.
 Scab also forms when the soil is too dry especially when the potato starts to develop new tubers in the soil.
-Note: We produce all the seed potatoes on non irrigated land in the Edmonton area.
-Due to the very hot and dry summer of 2015 some EarthApples seed potatoes could show minor scab.
-These potatoes are still fine for planting.
+Keep the potatoes watered regularly during the first few weeks after emergence from the soil.